ucrparlay/Parallel-Strong-Connectivity/README.md

 ### Requirements

-- Multi-processor machine (tested on CentOS 8 and MacOS 10 & 13)
+- Multi-processor machine (tested on CentOS 8)
+- Linux OS

 * g++ &gt;= 7 with support for C++17 features (Tested with g++ 7.5.0)